A Wavelet Plancherel Theory with Application to Multipliers and Sparse Approximations: Wavelet Plancherel phase space filtering

-Note that such a definition is only possible since the 1D wavelet transform is based on a group of tuples of numerical values, namely it is a SPWT.
-The operators $\breve{N}_1 ,\breve{N}_2$ multiply each point in phase space by the value of it's physical quantity.
-It is customary in quantum mechanics to call such operators the observables of $qunatity_1$ and $quantity_2$.
+Note that such a definition is only possible since the 1D wavelet transform is based on a group of tuples of numerical values (it is a SPWT), so multiplying the value $F(g_1,g_2)$ with the coordinate $g_1$ is well defined.
+The operators $\breve{N}_1 ,\breve{N}_2$ multiply each point in phase space by the value of its physical quantity.
+It is customary in quantum mechanics to call such operators the observables of $qunatity_1$ and $quantity_2$ \cite{HAPS,quantum_measure}.
 In our case, $\breve{N}_1 ,\breve{N}_2$ are the \textit{time} and the \textit{scale} observables.
 Now, consider a general time-multiplicative operator $\breve{R}_1$, defined by